kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action_points.md

 #### Defend with a Power
 Swift: 0 AP

-When you are subject to an attack, have have the ability to use a defensive power, you can take this Action.
+When you are subject to an attack, have the ability to use a defensive power, you can take this Action.
 The power will list what skill to use and how to resolve the Defensive Roll.

 The most common way to defend with a power is to use a supernatural barrier produced from a spell or phenom.
 In this case, you will use your Magic Projection or Psychic Projection Skill respectively.
 The complete rules for supernatural barriers can be found [here](rule_combat_powers.html#supernatural-barriers).

 #### Use a Swift Power
 Active: 0+ AP

-You use a power that has an Swift Action requirement.
+You use a power that has a Swift Action requirement.

 #### Speak
 Swift: 0 AP